gps2601/graphql-react-app/README.md

 We can do this is a few ways:
  - Poll the server (using poll interval as props to the query)
  - Specify that a query should be redone when a mutation takes places ( using the refetchQueries props)

+ Errors can be handled from mutations using the onError handler that is passed to the mutation as a prop